 Our study has several limitations.
-The first, concordance of intratumoral HER2 heterogeneity between endoscopic biopsy specimen and whole tumor tissues has not been investigated in the current study.
+First, concordance of intratumoral HER2 heterogeneity between endoscopic biopsy specimen and whole tumor tissues was not investigated in the current study.
 The concordance of HER2 positivity between biopsy specimens and surgically resected specimens was reported to be 80%-91% for IHC 3+ and 25%-57% for IHC 2+ patients[28-30], thus the interpretation of HER2 heterogeneity for IHC 2+ patients must be made with care.
-In breast cancer, similar results are also reported comparing core needle biopsy specimens and surgically resected specimens[31], and repeat testing or reflex testing using an alternative assay (IHC or ISH) are recommended for IHC equivocal cases[32].
+In breast cancer, similar results have been reported comparing core needle biopsy specimens and surgically resected specimens[31], and repeat testing or reflex testing using an alternative assay (IHC or ISH) are recommended for IHC equivocal cases[32].
 Secondly, there was no common standard of adequate numbers and portions for the assessment of intratumoral HER2 heterogeneity.
 In this study, the assessment of intratumoral HER2 heterogeneity was performed from at least two portions of the tumor.
-Ohno, et al. reported that HER2 positivity was different from the portion of tumor[33], i.e., the frequency of HER2 positivity of biopsy specimen from the superficial spreading portion, ulcer mound, and mass portion was as high as 90% to 100%, while these from ulcer bed was only 45% due to the presence of concomitant necrotic tissues and associated inflammation[34].
-These results suggest that the assessment of HER2 heterogeneity should be based on biopsy specimens taken from the adequate portion of tumor.
+Ohno et al[33] reported that HER2 positivity was different in different tumor regions, i.e. the frequency of HER2 positivity in the biopsy specimen from the superficial spreading portion, ulcer mound, and mass portion was as high as 90% to 100%, while these from ulcer bed was only 45% due to the presence of concomitant necrotic tissues and associated inflammation[34].
+These results suggest that the assessment of HER2 heterogeneity should be based on biopsy specimens taken from the appropriate portion of the tumor.
 Thirdly, this study did not include the intratumoral heterogeneity of HER2 gene amplification.
-Intratumoral heterogeneity of HER2 gene amplification was reported to be one of the significant prognostic factors for metastatic or resectable advanced breast cancers[9,11].
-The significance of intratumoral heterogeneity of HER2 gene amplification should also be clarified by further investigations.
+Intratumoral heterogeneity of HER2 gene amplification has been reported to be a significant prognostic factors for metastatic or resectable advanced breast cancers[9,11].
+The significance of intratumoral heterogeneity of HER2 gene amplification should also be clarified in further investigations.

-In conclusion, intratumoral HER2 heterogeneity by IHC was a significant predictor of clinical response and a poor prognosticator for trastuzumab-based chemotherapy, thus intratumoral HER2 heterogeneity would be useful to further stratify patients with HER2 positive gastric cancer, and thus should be taken into account in future clinical trials.
+In conclusion, intratumoral HER2 heterogeneity by IHC was a significant predictor of clinical response and a poor prognosticator for trastuzumab-based chemotherapy.
+Thus, intratumoral HER2 heterogeneity would be useful to further stratify patients with HER2-positive gastric cancer, and thus should be taken into account in future clinical trials.

 Article Highlights